Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Extracurricular Clinical Experiences & Physician Shadowing Policy

-KHSC-KansasCOM provides the structure for medical student shadowing while promoting career exploration.
-This policy ensures that insurance and liability issues, the KHSC-KansasCOM curriculum, and student wellness are prioritized.
-Shadowing refers to an activity whereby students wish to achieve clinical exposure through relationships with physicians outside of KHSC-KansasCOM-sponsored curricular activities.
-This policy applies to all KHSC-KansasCOM OMS I and OMS II students.
+KHSU-KansasCOM provides the structure for medical student shadowing while promoting career exploration.
+This policy ensures that insurance and liability issues, the KHSU-KansasCOM curriculum, and student wellness are prioritized.
+Shadowing refers to an activity whereby students wish to achieve clinical exposure through relationships with physicians outside of KHSU-KansasCOM-sponsored curricular activities.
+This policy applies to all KHSU-KansasCOM OMS I and OMS II students.

-KHSC-KansasCOM recognizes that shadowing is a valuable component of career discovery for medical students.
-KHSC-KansasCOM supports students who shadow for learning, exposure to new specialties, and self-reflection for decision-making regarding clerkship electives and career trajectory.
+KHSU-KansasCOM recognizes that shadowing is a valuable component of career discovery for medical students.
+KHSU-KansasCOM supports students who shadow for learning, exposure to new specialties, and self-reflection for decision-making regarding clerkship electives and career trajectory.

 • Shadowing is not a requirement for students.
 While some students may want to shadow to narrow down their interests, others may not feel the same need.